Florida Sales Tax Rates

 If the 20th falls on a Saturday, Sunday, or federal or state holiday, returns are timely if postmarked on the first working day following the 20th.

-You can accountants online to receive an e-mail every collection period, reminding you of the due date.
+Your accountants can file online to receive an e-mail every collection period, reminding you of the due date.
 This subscription service is for paper filers only.
 Electronic filers are automatically signed up to receive reminders when they enroll.